internetarchive/coderunr/README.md

 - Off to a promising start -- basic concept working for static file server with build step and triggered re-build steps
 - harder case php fastcgi dual LB/caddy layer idea manual testing seems workable
 - user needs to `docker login` (on code.ao, etc.) to any registry they can normally `docker pull` private images from
+- if your docker containers are having trouble talking to outside work, check `/etc/default/docker` and try something like `DOCKER_OPTS="--dns 8.8.8.8 --dns 8.8.4.4"` (google public DNS) in case that helps

 ## TODO